oroinc/documentation/user_guide/my_oro/my_user_emails.rst

 My Emails
 =========

+.. note:: Before you start using the **My Emails**, please configure you personal mailbox connection to the mail server.
+See :ref:`Personal Email Configuration <my_email_configuration>` for more information.

 .. note:: See a short demo on `how to create and manage emails <https://www.orocrm.com/media-library/create-manage-emails-orocrm>`_, or keep reading the step-by-step guidance below.

 To reach the **My Emails** page: